-The total budget for data mining and data recovery activities over three years was 600,000 Euros; so far, the total expenditure for six years of activities has been 395,462.06 Euros (65.91% of the original budget), and much more data has been recovered than initially planned.
-Several SCRS meetings and workshops have been held on bluefin tuna data, including the Symposium on Bluefin tuna traps.
+The total budget for data mining and data recovery activities over three years was 600,000 Euros; so far, the total expenditure for six years of activities has been 395,462.06 Euros (65.91% of the original budget), and much more data have been recovered than initially planned.
+Several SCRS meetings and workshops have been held on bluefin tuna data, including the Symposium on Bluefin Tuna Traps.
 To date, the ICCAT GBYP objectives set for data recovery and data mining in these first Phases have been largely accomplished.

 The data mining and data recovery activity continued according to the objectives recommended by the Steering Committee.
-A complete and detailed overview of the data recovered in this last period is available (see documents SCRS/2013/073, SCRS/2013/169, SCRS/2014/042, SCRS/2014/049 and SCRS/2015/148).
-Most of the market and auction data provided to the ICCAT GBYP as a donation in kind were initially validated

-(SCRS/2014/042) and were finally endorsed by the SCRS.
+A complete and detailed overview of the data recovered in this last period is available (see Di Natale et al., 2014b, Justel et al., 2014, Mielgo, 2015, Di Natale, 2015b and SCRS/2015/148).
+Most of the market and auction data provided to the ICCAT GBYP as a donation in kind were initially validated (Mielgo, 2015) and were finally endorsed by the SCRS.
 Task II data collected by the ICCAT GBYP are currently incorporated in the ICCAT bluefin tuna database.
 All the historical trap data received as a donation in kind in Phase 4 were checked against the ICCAT GBYP trap database and the results are provided in document SCRS/2015/148.

 Furthermore, a specific activity for recovering genetic data from ancient bluefin tuna samples was carried out in the last part of Phase 4 and in the first part of Phase 5.
-An initial report (SCRS/2014/147) was presented to the SCRS, while a second comprehensive report (with genetic data from the 2nd century B.C. to the early 1900s) will be available at the end of Phase 5.
+An initial report (Melvin, 2015) was presented to the SCRS, while a second comprehensive report (with genetic data from the 2nd century B.C. to the early 1900s) will be available at the end of Phase 5.